African immigration to the United States

 African immigration to the United States refers to immigrants to the United States who are or were nationals of modern African countries.
 The term African in the scope of this article refers to geographical or national origins rather than racial affiliation.
-Between the Immigration and Nationality Act of 1965 and 2017, Sub Saharan African-born population in the United States grew to 2.1 million people.
+From the Immigration and Nationality Act of 1965 to 2017, the African-born population in the United States grew to 2.1 million people.

-Sub-Saharan Africans in the United States come from almost all regions in Africa and do not constitute a homogeneous group.
+Africans in the United States come from almost all regions in Africa and do not constitute a homogeneous group.
 They include peoples from different national, linguistic, ethnic, racial, cultural and social backgrounds.
-As such, US born and foreign born Sub Saharan Africans are distinct from native-born African Americans, many of whose ancestors were involuntarily brought from West and Central Africa to the colonial United States by means of the historic Atlantic slave trade.
+U.S. and foreign born Africans are different and distinct from native-born African Americans, many of whose ancestors were involuntarily brought from West Africa to the colonial United States by means of the historic Atlantic slave trade.
 African immigration is now driving the growth of the Black population in New York City.